hanelske/LT2/team.md

 I am the Liverpool Telescope Astronomer in Charge and a Reader in Time Domain Astrophysics in the Astrophysics Research Institute at Liverpool John Moores University.
 I obtained my PhD in 2007 from University College London, and then worked as a postdoctoral researcher at the University of Warwick before joining LJMU in 2012.
 My research interests span a wide array of time variable phenomena, including (but not limited to) white dwarf binaries, exoplanets and gravitational wave counterparts.

 **Mr. Adrian McGrath; NRT Project Manager**
+I am the New Robotic Telescope Project Manager.
+I am a Prince2 and Scrum Master qualified Project Manager who has used these methodologies in isolation and combined to deliver a variety of different sized projects.
+Multi-disciplined projects like the NRT are a great opportunity to develop existing skills and learn new ones.
+I’m excited to discover what new skills I’m going acquire during this project.

 **Dr. Helen Jermak; NRT Project Scientist**